unovue/radix-vue/docs/content/docs/overview/introduction.md

 </Callout>

-Radix Primitives is a low-level UI component library with a focus on accessibility, customization and developer experience.
+Reka UI is a low-level UI component library with a focus on accessibility, customization and developer experience.
 You can use these components either as the base layer of your design system, or adopt them incrementally.

 ## Vision